Thursday, November 7, 2019

 1

-• Anthony Odigie Enosegbe Alex Ehimhantie'Aiyo Aidaghese, copied, he served under GEJ not obj.
+• Anthony Odigie Enosegbe Alex Ehimhantie'Aiyo Aidaghese, copied, he served under GEJ, no objection.
 Pardon my mistake.
 Message stands!

-You may as well tell us what the subsisting law says about conduct and transmitting of results says at the time of election...
+You may as well tell us what the subsisting law says about conduct and the transmission of results at the time of election...

-• Alex Ehimhantie'Aiyo Aidaghese My submission is based on the interview of the INEC Commissioner.
-Why moving the goal post when the game is on?
+• Alex Ehimhantie'Aiyo Aidaghese.
+My submission is based on the interview with the INEC Commissioner.
+Why move the goal post when the game is on?

 Write a reply...